thinkwelltwd/care_center/care_center_procedure/README.rst

 Care Center Prodecures
 ======================

-Add Procedures to Tasks and Issues to increase quality control.
-A given Issue or Task may consist of multiple Procedures that need to be accomplished.
+Add Procedures to Tasks / Tickets  to increase quality control.
+A given Task / Ticket may consist of multiple Procedures that need to be accomplished.
 Each Procedure may have multiple items that must be confirmed Done.

 Usage
 =====
-To use this module, add one or more Procedures to an Issue or Task.
+To use this module, add one or more Procedures to an Task / Ticket .

 Bug Tracker
 ===========